 - Licensed Addiction Counselors (LACs): LACs are not typically referred to as therapists, but they may practice alongside therapists.
-A LAC will have, at minimum, a bachelor’s degree and will have a minimum of one year of training in addiction counseling.
+Typically, LACs have a bachelor's degree and will have a minimum of one year of training in addiction counseling.

-- Licensed Marriage and Family Therapists (LMFTs): LMFTs focus primarily on marriage and family therapy.
-A LMFT will have a master’s degree and typicallymust complete an internship before practicing.
+- Licensed Marriage and Family Therapists (LMFTs): LMFTs, who focus primarily on marriage and family therapy, will have a master's degree and typically must complete an internship before practicing.

 Because GoodTherapy.org has high membership standards, our directory is one of the safest places to find a therapist online.
 We require all therapists who list in our directory to have a graduate-level education and to agree to the elements of healthy therapy.
-Therapists who list with us pay us a membership fee which helps support our services and must also have a professional license or reside in a jurisdiction in which it is legal to practice without a license or as an intern under supervision.
+Therapists who list with us pay a membership fee, which helps support our services.
+They must also have a professional license or reside in a jurisdiction in which it is legal to practice without a license or as an intern under supervision.

 A therapist is often the first point of contact for a person seeking mental health care, and the primary role of the therapist is to help people process challenges in their lives.
 They often help individuals navigate conflict, resolve internal struggles, and address mental health conditions.
 When a therapist is not committed to healthy, ethical therapy, this can cause significant harm to a person in treatment.
-We recognize that some therapists engage in unethical behavior, and so we strive to listin our directory only those therapists who promote a healthy and ethical therapeutic practice.
+We recognize some therapists engage in unethical behavior, and so we strive to list in our directory only those therapists who promote a healthy and ethical therapeutic practice.